-The perfect place for family travel, Costa Rica is a safe, exhilarating tropical playground that will make a huge impression on younger travelers.
+The perfect stop in Central America for family travel, Costa Rica is a safe, exhilarating tropical playground that will make a huge impression on younger travelers.
 The country’s myriad adventures cover the whole spectrum of intensity levels, from gentle adventures for tots to adrenaline thrills for teens.
-And for no intensity at all, some kids might like the idea of getting their hair braided and beaded by a beachside stylist in Puerto Viejo de Talamanca.
-Whatever you do, the warm culture is extremely welcoming of little ones.
+And for no intensity at all, the kids can always sit on the sand and get their hair braided and beaded by a beachside stylist in Puerto Viejo de Talamanca.

 Best things to do in Costa Rica with kids

-With such a stellar array of experiences and close encounters in Costa Rica – meeting the wildlife, riding the surf, whooshing along ziplines, climbing volcanoes – the biggest challenge might be choosing where to go.
-Fortunately, each region has its attractions, and kids of all ages will find epic adventure awaiting them.
-We've come up with a list of recommendations sure to wow both kids and parents alike.
-Discounts for kids under 12 are available at many attractions and on public transport – always ask if you're not sure.
+With such a stellar array of experiences and wild encounters in Costa Rica – meeting the wildlife, riding the surf, whooshing along ziplines, climbing volcanoes – the biggest challenge might be choosing which amazing national park to visit next.
+Fortunately, each region has its own attractions, and kids of all ages will find epic adventures awaiting them in every corner of the country.

-Some people, no matter what age, are a little wary of zooming over the forest at high speeds and high altitudes while suspended from a wire – go figure.
-In this case, canopy walkways (sometimes described as 'hanging bridges') are a better option for exploring the canopy at one's own pace (Sky Adventures, Selvatura and Mistico have bridge options).
-Again, some facilities are better suited for very small children – you may want to inquire if there is a gap between the walkway and the guardrail on the bridges.
+Of course, some people, no matter what age, are a little wary of zooming over the forest at high speeds suspended from a wire – go figure.
+In this case, canopy walkways (sometimes described as 'hanging bridges') are a better option for exploring the rainforest at your own pace.

-Have a little adrenaline junkie in the family?
-Kids as young as six or seven years old can ride river rapids with the correct safety gear (provided by rafting operators), and even smaller children can get out on the river on a 'safari float’.
-These gentle river rides coast over Class I and II rapids and allow time for a swim and snack break – both Aventuras del Sarapiquí near La Virgen or Safaris Corobicí near Cañas offer kid-friendly rafting experiences.
+Is there a small adrenaline junkie in the family?
+Kids as young as six or seven years old can ride river rapids with the correct safety gear (provided by rafting operators), and even smaller children can get out on the river on a 'safari float' on gentler river courses.
+These stick to mild Class I and II rapids and allow time for a swim and snack break – both Aventuras del Sarapiquí near La Virgen and Safaris Corobicí near Cañas offer kid-friendly rafting experiences.
 Tubing is another big hit on calmer stretches of river.

 Wildlife watching can be tricky with kids, as you never know what you will (or won’t) see, but Costa Rica has plenty of wild spots where you'll definitely see something exotic.
-We recommend taking a wildlife cruise because a boat ride is a little adventure in itself, even if the animals are feeling shy that day.
-Take a boat tour at Caño Negro Wildlife Reserve or cruise the canals in the Parque Nacional Tortuguero.
-And you will see something – birds, iguanas, monkeys, sloths or even a few caimans.
+We recommend taking a wildlife cruise because a boat ride is an adventure in itself, even if the animals are feeling shy that day.
+Take a boat tour at Refugio Nacional de Vida Silvestre Caño Negro or cruise the canals in the Parque Nacional Tortuguero, and you will see something – birds, iguanas, monkeys, sloths or even a few caimans.

 If your timing is right, you might witness a mother turtle hauling herself up on the beach to lay her eggs on one of Costa Rica's beaches, an incredible experience for travelers of all ages.
-The arribada (mass arrival) of olive ridleys at Playa Ostional is especially impressive, though turtle tours are on offer up and down both coasts.
-These animals are endangered, so be sure to book tours with responsible service providers with licensed guides.
+The arribada (mass arrival) of olive ridley turtles at Playa Ostional from July to December is especially impressive, though you can take turtle tours up and down both coasts.
+These animals are endangered, so be sure to book tours with responsible service providers who use licensed guides.

-If you are looking for a fail-safe option to see wildlife, visit a rescue center.
+If you are looking for a fail-safe wildlife option, visit a rescue center.
 Many offer safe and ethical opportunities for kids to get a close look at nature, including the Jaguar Centro de Rescate south of Puerto Viejo de Talamanca, Proyecto Asis in Ciudad Quesada (San Carlos) and Alturas Animal Sanctuary in Dominical.
-These centers do great work to converse endangered wildlife, and a visit is a great way to show the benefits of conservation and protection to the next generation.
+These centers do great work to converse endangered wildlife, and a visit is a great way to show the benefits of conservation to the next generation.

 There are surf beaches on both of Costa Rica's tropical shorelines, and different weather conditions on the Caribbean and Pacific coasts ensure plenty of variety.
-Most surf schools give lessons to children as young as 5 years old.
-Some places cater especially to families, including Safari Surf in Nosara, Matos Surf Shop in Tamarindo or Playa Grande, and One Love Surf School in Puerto Viejo de Talamanca.
+Most surf schools give lessons to children as young as 5 years old, and some cater especially well for families, including Safari Surf in Nosara, Matos Surf Shop in Tamarindo and Playa Grande, and One Love Surf School in Puerto Viejo de Talamanca.
 Alternatively, skip the lessons and rent a boogie board on the beach at Playa Sámara and your kids will be riding the waves on their bellies in no time.

 Volcanoes and hot springs

-Budding geologists will get a kick out of peering into the crater of a volcano at Parque Nacional Volcán Poas (which is wheelchair accessible, so it is also stroller accessible).
-You can see other volcanic activity – bubbling mud pots and such – at the Pailas Sector of Parque Nacional Rincón de la Vieja or at Las Hornillas near Volcán Miravalles.
+Budding geologists will get a kick out of peering into the crater of a volcano at Parque Nacional Volcán Poás (which is wheelchair accessible, so it's also stroller accessible).
+You can see other volcanic activity – bubbling mud pots and the like – at the Pailas Sector of Parque Nacional Rincón de la Vieja or at Las Hornillas near Volcán Miravalles.

-Finally, here’s some geothermal activity that everyone can get excited about: hot springs.
-You’ll find soaking springs near Miravalles (Río Perdido, Termales El Guayacán) and Rincón de la Vieja (Canyon de la Vieja, Hot Springs Río Negro), but the most elaborate thermal pools are around La Fortuna, including fancy set-ups like The Springs or more understated environs like Eco Termales.
+Finally, here’s one geothermal activity that travelers of all ages can get excited about: hot springs!
+You’ll find appealing springs for a soak near Miravalles (Río Perdido, Termales El Guayacán) and Rincón de la Vieja (Canyon de la Vieja, Hot Springs Río Negro), but the most elaborate thermal pools are around La Fortuna, including fancy set-ups such as The Springs or more understated environs such as Eco Termales.

-Even your lodging is an opportunity for adventure in Costa Rica.
-Beach resorts and jungle lodges abound, not to mention these unique ways to spend the night amidst tropical greenery and chirruping jungle insects.
+Even your lodging is an opportunity for a family adventure in Costa Rica.
+Beach resorts abound, as do unique eco-resorts where you can spend the night amidst tropical greenery and chirruping jungle insects.